 I want to be an athlete, and I want to do all the things to build a super strong body.
 But I’m just not ever going to because what’s most important to me is feeling the way I finally do.

 On my gut-healing journey, I have done it all.
 And I mean that from the bottom of my heart.
-I have:

 - Not worked out

 - Worked out some

 - Been on a 4-5+ day rigorous schedule

 In addition, the workouts I have mostly done in the past 10 years have included:

 - running (10 minutes or less, 20 minutes or less, super easy, super hard, 10K, half marathon)